Writing Workflows

 steps:

-- command: echo "Processing"Configuration precedence: System defaults → Base config → DAG config
+- run: echo "Processing"Configuration precedence: System defaults → Base config → DAG config

 See Base Configuration for complete documentation on all available fields.